TritonDataCenter/sdc-docker/docs/api/commands/stats.md

 Display a live stream of one or more containers' resource usage statistics

-  --help=false       Print usage
+    -a, --all          Show all containers (default shows just running) --help=false       Print usage
     --no-stream=false  Disable streaming stats and only pull the first result

 Example: